 Aside from hanging the photos throughout your new home, you can use your engagement session photos for your save-the-dates, guest sign-in book, and invitations.
 Not to mention, you can display them around your wedding and bridal shower.
 I'm planning to do another post that talks about all the different ways you can use your engagement photos so stay tuned!

 Chances are you haven't spent a lot of time in front of professional cameras.
 It can be intimidating having several cameras pointed at you, but the engagement session is a great opportunity for you to get comfortable in front of the cameras so you can relax and be yourselves on the big day.

 As a wedding photographer, one of my favorite parts throughout the wedding process is shooting the engagement session.
 It really gives me a chance to get to know each couple as they are.
-Each couple is so different and through getting to know them I am able to truly capture their story on their wedding day.
+Each couple is so different and through getting to know them I am able to truly capture and photograph their story on their wedding day.